aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/one-dimensional-barcode-types/one-dimensional-code-128-configuration/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# One-Dimensional Code 128 Configuration
+# One-Dimensional Code 128 Configuration – barcode with checksum

-If you're a .NET developer looking for a powerful tool to generate barcodes in your applications, Aspose.BarCode for .NET is your go-to solution.
-This comprehensive guide will walk you through the process of harnessing the capabilities of Aspose.BarCode for .NET to create one-dimensional Code 128 barcodes, and it's designed for both beginners and experienced developers.
+If you're a .NET developer looking for a powerful tool to generate **barcode with checksum**, Aspose.BarCode for .NET is your go‑to solution.
+This guide walks you through creating one‑dimensional Code 128 barcodes, explains why the checksum matters, and shows how the same approach fits into **barcode generation .NET Core** projects and **inventory barcode .NET** scenarios.
+Whether you’re building a warehouse management system or a simple label printer, you’ll see how easy it is to add reliable, standards‑compliant barcodes to your application.

+## Quick Answers
+- **What does “barcode with checksum” mean?** It adds a calculated digit that validates the encoded data.
+- **Which .NET versions are supported?** Both .NET Framework and .NET Core (including .NET 5/6) are fully supported.
+- **Do I need a license for production?** Yes, a commercial license is required; a free trial is available.
+- **How many lines of code?** Less than 15 lines to generate a Code 128 barcode with or without checksum.
+- **Can I use this for inventory tracking?** Absolutely – the generated barcodes work perfectly for inventory barcode .NET use cases.

+## What is a barcode with checksum?
+A checksum is an extra digit calculated from the data characters of a barcode.
+During scanning, the reader recomputes the checksum and compares it to the embedded value.
+If they differ, the scan is rejected, which helps catch data entry errors and ensures higher reliability for inventory and logistics applications.

+## Why use Aspose.BarCode for .NET?
+- **Zero‑dependency API** – no external libraries or native binaries.
+- **Full .NET Core support** – ideal for modern cloud‑native services.
+- **Rich customization** – change size, color, text placement, and checksum visibility with a few property settings.
+- **Enterprise‑grade performance** – generate thousands of barcodes per second, perfect for high‑volume inventory barcode .NET solutions.

 ## Prerequisites

 Before we dive into the exciting world of barcode generation with Aspose.BarCode, make sure you have the following prerequisites in place:

 1. Visual Studio: Ensure you have Visual Studio installed on your system.
 2. Aspose.BarCode for .NET: You'll need to download and install Aspose.BarCode for .NET.
 You can get it from [here](https://releases.aspose.com/barcode/net/).
 3. Your .NET Project: You should have a .NET project set up and ready to integrate barcode generation.

 Now, let's get started!